wheelercj/note-splitter/docs/note-splitter-overview.md

 Once again, all the previous tokens still exist and can be accessed, they have simply been grouped together inside other tokens.
 You can see the code for splitting in [splitter.py](https://github.com/wheelercj/note-splitter/blob/master/note_splitter/splitter.py).

-After formatting and any final adjustments, the sections are converted back to plain text strings and saved into new files.
+## formatting
+The last big step is formatting and saving:
+1. adjust some details in each such as making header levels lower if the lowest header level is not 1
+2. copy certain elements of the source file into each of the new sections such as tags or footnotes (if the user chose that in settings)
+3. convert the section tokens back to strings
+4. save those strings into new files

+The code for formatting can be found in [formatter_.py](https://github.com/wheelercj/note-splitter/blob/master/note_splitter/formatter_.py).

 ## further reading
 Syntax trees are most often used to process code, but even though the resources below talk mostly about code, the ideas still apply to working with a plain text syntax tree.